hzget/hzget.github.io/ml_tech/data_collection_and_visualization.md

 and gdp_per_capita.csv.
 With these data, we can train a model for the investigation.

-We can merge data from these two files and then visualize it by pandas to get insights.
+Merge data from these two files and then visualize it to get insights.

 ```Python
 import os